 The decision to have a breast lift is personal, and women in Little Rock have this surgery for a variety of reasons.
 Many undergo a breast lift because pregnancy and nursing has taken its toll.
 Others have always been bothered by sagging breasts, and wish to improve their comfort and self-confidence.

 In general, a breast lift is ideal for women who are happy with the size of their breasts but unhappy with the shape and position.
-For those who have lost volume as well, or who want larger, perkier breasts, a breast lift with augmentation can achieve fuller, lifted breasts.
+For those who have lost volume or who want to increase their natural breast size while also correcting sagging, a breast augmentation with lift can achieve this goal.

 The Breast Lift Consultation: Your First Step